jamesplease/heartbeat.js/README.md

 Type: `boolean`
 Default: `false`

-Whether the function is asynchronous or not.
-See example usage on how to use this option.
+Toggle asynchronous mode with this option.
+For more, refer to the example usage section.

 ### context
 Type: `object`